ncats/translator-modules/README.md

 ## 3. Running Workflow Modules individually from the Command line

-Assuming that you have put the translator modules on your path (see below), then they may be run as individual programs from the command line terminal of your operation system.
+Assuming that you have put the translator modules on your path (see section above), then they may be run as individual programs from the command line terminal of your operation system.

 For example, a "gene to gene bicluster" algorithm implemented as a module in NCATS Translator Workflow 9